 A National Framework

-This tiered framework was developed to guide those working and supporting bereaved people in Ireland.
-It aims to help those who meet people who are bereaved in their day to day work (e.g. General Practitioners, Citizen Information Service etc.) and those who provide direct bereavement support (i.e. information resources, group or individual support, counselling and mental health professional interventions) to identify and respond appropriately to adults who have experienced a loss.
+The aim of this tiered framework is to help those who meet people who are grieving in their day-to-day work (general practitioners, citizen information services etc.) and those who provide direct bereavement support (group or individual support, counselling and mental health professional interventions) identify and respond appropriately to adults who have experienced a loss.

 Development of the framework

-The ‘Enhancing Adult Bereavement Care across Ireland’ report of a national consultation was published in 20182 and identified a common set of core concerns among those who encounter bereaved people as part of their work.
-The lack of a common framework for bereavement care in Ireland was identified and prioritized by the report’s project advisory committee (PAC)3.
+The ‘Enhancing Adult Bereavement Care across Ireland’ report was published in 2018 and identified a common set of core concerns among those who encounter bereaved people as part of their work.
+The lack of a common framework for bereavement care in Ireland was identified and prioritised by the report’s project advisory committee (PAC)3.

 In considering the report findings (which included a literature review and consultation with service providers across the country) and the evidence for a public health approach to bereavement care, the PAC adapted the Irish Childhood Bereavement Care Pyramid for adult bereavement care.
 This tiered pyramid-based framework, along with the report findings, was presented at the third National Bereavement Forum (NBF) in June 2018 hosted by the Irish Hospice Foundation.
 Forum attendees engaged in a structured feedback process.